How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 For freezers, because cold air sinks downward, you should place the package of dry ice on the top shelf.
 The chilly air that the dry ice generates will wash down and cool all of the produce and items you got on the bottom shelves.

-Vice versa, in refrigerators, because you don’t want the items inside to be too cold, place dry ice at the bottom shelf.
-The insulated internal of the refrigerator will still allow the cold air to propagate all throughout the fridge, but it won’t overwhelm and freeze up your food.
+Vice versa, in refrigerators, because you don't want the items inside to be too cold, place dry ice at the bottom shelf.
+The insulated internal of the refrigerator will still allow the cold air to propagate throughout the fridge, but it won't overwhelm and freeze up your food.

 Check For Safety Once Power Is Restored

-When power is finally restored and your fridge and freezer are back to work, remove and dispose of the dry ice (I’ll introduce the specific steps for this later.)
-After that, use a thermometer and check all of the perishable items that you have kept through the power outages with dry ice to see if they’re still usable.
+When power is finally restored and your fridge and freezer are back to work, remove and dispose of the dry ice (I'll introduce the specific steps for this later).
+After that, use a thermometer and check all of the perishable items that you have kept through the power outages with dry ice to see if they're still usable.

 For perishable food such as meat, if their core temperature is around 40°F, it would be best if you discard it altogether.